zthomae/dagoba-rb/README.md

 The `establish` method begins a statement to join two vertices with a given edge type.

+The `query` command will let you define an alias for a set of operations on a graph.

 ```ruby
 graph = Dagoba.new do
   add_entry "alice"